magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/scada/scada-symbols-dev-guide.md

 ### ScadaSymbolAnimation

-The `ScadaSymbolAnimation` interface in ThingsBoard is designed to facilitate complex animations within SCADA symbols using CSS animation.
+The `ScadaSymbolAnimation` interface in IoT Hub is designed to facilitate complex animations within SCADA symbols using CSS animation.
 This interface allows developers to control animation aspects dynamically, offering a variety of methods to manipulate the animation's behavior and properties.
 Below are the key methods provided by the `ScadaSymbolAnimation` interface: